Classic Trial Preview, Tips, Runners & Trends (Classic Trial Day)

 Horse Racing stats man, Andy has contributed to OLBG for 18 years - An Ipswich fan and F1 fanatic, he also contributes EFL football and Motor Sport opinion.

-2025 Classic Trial Preview
+2026 Classic Trial Preview

 Established in 1953 with Mountain King winning the inaugural running, the Classic Trial is a Group 3 flat race that is run over one mile, one furlong and two hundred and nine yards and is open to three-year-olds only.

-Fillies receive a 3lb allowance whilst Group 1 & Group 2 winners have to shoulder a 4lb penalty, the race can serve as a trial for the Epsom Derby, Benny The Dip was the last runner to win both races back in 1997.
+Fillies receive a 3lb allowance whilst Group 1 & Group 2 winners have to shoulder a 4lb penalty, the race can serve as a trial for the Epsom Derby.
+Benny The Dip was the last runner to win both races back in 1997.

 Classic Trial Information:

-To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Sandown tips on the day of the race, do they agree with the runners on the trend shortlist or are they predicting other runners?
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Sandown Racecourse section for links to these.
+If you are interested in other predictions at Sandown, then head over to the Sandown tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Sandown Racecourse section for links to these.

 How competitive is the Classic Trial market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2015 when the race had an over-round of 107%.
 The race in 2008 was a race that was most in the bookie's favour with an over-round of 126%, whilst on average over the last 20 renewals of the Classic Trial, the over-round has been 112%, which means the bookie expects to pay out £100 for every £112 which is bet.